kevhello/Compilers/README.md

 Uses LL(1) parsing to parse the grammar.

-Uses finalv1.txt as source code input.
+Compiles the source code contained in finalv1.txt

-finalv2.txt contains the source code w/o comments and with formatted spacing.
+finalv2.txt contains the source code without comments and with formatted spacing.

-Saves the code generated file to main.cpp.
+The compiled code is stored inside main.cpp.